 Certain systems merely alert you that a specific point is in alarm.
 However, it is up to you to determine what course of action to take.
-The best fault reporting systems provide a detailed explanation of the problem, allowing even your least experienced technicians to take the appropriate tools to the site and fix the problem as promptly as possible.
+The best fault reporting systems not only report a repair but also provide a detailed explanation of the problem, allowing even your least experienced technicians to take the appropriate tools to the site and fix the problem as promptly as possible.

-It is essential that your fault reporting system support the capability of forwarding alarms to a higher-level master.
+It is essential that your fault reporting system supports the capability of forwarding alarms to a higher-level master.
 Support for alarm forwarding in open protocols, such as SNMP and TL1, is most essential.

 Quality alarm management systems support labeled controls that allow you to influence your control relays with swift and decisive action.
 For example, if power fails at your site and your batteries are running low, you know you need to activate "Backup Generator" even if you may not know it was "Control Relay 6".

 Without the ability to log their troubleshooting and repair activities, your technicians will continuously be putting out fires instead of attacking the root causes of problems.
 A fault reporting system that supports trouble logs allows your technicians to record steps they have taken right next to the alarm point.

 This can be useful for future applications as others who see the same alarm in a failed state later can review what has been done in the past.
 As a result, a relatively simple data logging capability can significantly reduce your repair and maintenance expenses.